ThrillStays

 The experience: Multi-day snowmobile safaris or ship-based expeditions are the primary ways to explore.
 Armed guides are mandatory due to polar bear risk.
 The combination of midnight blue twilight, pink-tinged mountains, and vast emptiness creates a photographic atmosphere unlike anywhere else on Earth.

-Best timing: February to March for returning light and sea ice; April for brighter conditions and walrus arrivals.
+Best timing: February–March for returning light and sea ice; April for brighter conditions and walrus arrivals.

-3. Serengeti and Masai Mara — Great Migration (January to March)
+3. Serengeti and Masai Mara — Great Migration Calving (January–March)

-While the Great Migration is often associated with the dramatic river crossings of July to October, the January to March calving season in the southern Serengeti is arguably the most spectacular phase.
+While the Great Migration is often associated with the dramatic river crossings of July–October, the January–March calving season in the southern Serengeti is arguably the most spectacular phase.
 Approximately 500,000 wildebeest calves are born in a three-week window in February, attracting every predator in the ecosystem.

 The experience: The short-grass plains of the Ndutu area provide unobstructed visibility.
 You watch lionesses stalk through herds, cheetahs sprint after newborn calves, and hyena clans patrol the periphery.
 The birth rate during peak calving is around 8,000 calves per day.
 The drama is relentless and visceral.